reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

     Uncomment the `DOCKER_HOST` variable and replace the `<username>` with your username.
 This is required to inorder for the runner to find docker.

-4. Switch to the new interpreter in VS Code (the one with `.venv` in the name)
+4. Switch to the new python interpreter (the one with `.venv` in the name)

     **Note: VSCode users**

     Open the `tasks.py` file, then select the python interpretter in the bottom right hand corner.
 Then enter the following location of python:

     ```sh
-    tests/RobotFramework/env/python3
+    tests/RobotFramework/.venv/bin/python3
     ```

     If you are not using a devcontainer then add the following to your workspace settings `.vscode/settings.json` file.